jkellok/Tiny-ML-Trials/Maixduino/README.md

 You can follow along this tutorial: https://wiki.sipeed.com/soft/maixpy/en/course/ai/image/1000_type_classifier.html

 A minimum firmware was used since the model is big.
 You can flash or use an SD card. uPyLoader was used to transfer files to board and execute the script.
+GC heap size needs to be reduced!